This post may contain affiliate links. Please read our privacy policy for additional information.

 Storage Instructions

 Refrigerator: Leftovers can be stored in an airtight container in the fridge for up to 4 days.
-Leftovers reheat well in a moderate oven or 1 minute increments in the microwave.
+Reheat in a moderate oven or 1 minute increments in the microwave.

-Freezer: To freeze this casserole, make sure that it’s fully cooled before storing it in a freezer-safe, airtight container.
-It will keep in the deep freeze for up to 3 months!
-When you’re ready to eat it again, let it thaw in the fridge overnight and bake it in your oven at 350°F until warmed through.
-Sprinkle some extra cheddar cheese on top before baking if you want a little extra goodness!
+Freezer: Fully cool this casserole before putting it in a freezer-safe, airtight container to keep in the freezer for up to 3 months.
+To reheat, let it thaw in the fridge overnight and bake it in your oven at 350°F until warmed through.
+Sprinkle some extra cheddar cheese on top before baking if you want a little extra goodness.

 More Delicious Casserole Recipes

-- Looking for something rich and nutritious in pie form?
-Give my delicious Tomato Pie a try for lunch or dinner!
+Looking for something rich and nutritious in pie form?
+Try this Tomato Pie.

 Happy Cooking!